1Password vs Sticky Password: which one’s better?

 Multifactor security

 For added protection, multi-factor authentication (MFA) offers another layer of security by requiring two or more identity verification methods before granting access to the vault.
-This is another area where 1Password outshined Sticky Password with its comparatively diverse options.
+This is another area where 1Password outshines Sticky Password with its comparatively diverse options.

 Data storage

-Objectively speaking, there isn’t much breathing room here but you should manage just fine if you keep it to only sensitive documents.
+Objectively speaking, there isn’t much breathing room here, but you should manage just fine if you keep it to only sensitive documents.

 Privacy policy